From Handcrafted to Deep Features for Pedestrian Detection: A Survey: Challenges

 \subsection{Scale variance}

 Traffic and video surveillance scenes usually contain pedestrians of various scales.
 Fig. \ref{fig:challengeSmall} shows some examples.
 Large-scale and small-scale pedestrians exhibit high intra-class variations.
-As a result, it is challenging to use a single detector to detect pedestrians of varying scales in an accurate manner.
-Compared with large-scale pedestrians, small-scale pedestrians are often blurry and noisy.
-As a result, they contains limited useful information for small-scale (small-sized) pedestrian detection.
-To solve the problem of scale variation in pedestrian detection, several research efforts have been made.
+As a result, it is challenging to use a single detector to accurately detect pedestrians of varying scales.

-Some researchers proposed a scale independent strategy.
-The key idea behind this strategy is to treat objects of different scales as different object sub-categories.
-These methods can be further divided into two classes: image pyramid based methods and feature pyramid based methods.
-The image pyramid based methods detect objects in a series of re-scaled images.
-As a result, pedestrians of various scales become pedestrians at a similar scale, which can reduce the intra-class difference.
-The handcrafted features based methods \cite{Dollar_ICF_BMVC_2009,Zhang_FCF_CVPR_2015,Cao_NNNF_CVPR_2016} usually adopt the technique of image pyramid for multi-scale pedestrian detection.